The baby name Philip is a traditional possibility that remains nicely under-the-radar.

 Thanks to Lola for suggesting our Baby Name of the Day.

-The name comes from the Greek philos – friend – and hippos – horses.
-Phillip was initially more common as a surname form.
+The baby name Philip comes from the Greek Philippos.
+It means “friend of horses” from the elements philos – friend – and hippos – horses.

-In the ancient world, five kings of Macedon bore the name, as well as two rulers of the Seleucid Empire and a Roman emperor, plus historians, statesmen and saints.
+Besides the five kings of Macedon, two rulers of the Seleucid Empire and a Roman emperor, historians, statesmen, and saints born the name Philip.

 Philip, in fact, is the rare name that appears consistently in the historical record over centuries.
 More modern Philips include: